CS253-F18/project-budgeting-app/docs/iteration_report_1.md

 Week 2:
  - The first priority will be to test show_entries and the income/expense table.
  - Once that is complete, we will add a categories feature and test it.
+These appear next the the add entry function and give the user an option to give each entry a predetermined category.
  - Create filter categories feature and test it.
+This will appear below the table and give the user the option to sort the table by one of the predetermined categories
+ - Create net income display.
+This should be show the income remaining after each income and expense is added.
+This will be displayed above the table in the top right corner of the page.
+Test it.

+Week 3:
+ - Continue the work from the previous week if we do not finish everything.
+ - Create the remove an expense and remove an income functions.
+Work on associated .html files so the delete/remove button appears next to each entry within the table.
+Test it.
- - Create delete functions and test it.
+ - Create the edit expense/income functions and associated html.
+This should be displayed next to each entry within the table.
+Test it.

+Week 4:
+ - Continue the work that was not completed from the previous week.
+ - Create a "Create User Account" page and make associated html.
+Test it.
+ - Create a database that stores usernames and passwords.
+Test it.

 Who will be responsible for each user story planned for the next iteration, not the following two.
 -----------------------

+Week 2:
+ - Joe:
+ - Jonathan:
+ - Johnny:
+ - Alex: